Panzerschrek/U-00DC-Sprache/README.md

 * Perform the build.

 Some components are optional and may be disabled via cmake options (see *source/CMakeLists.txt*).
-Python 3 is required to build and run tests, written in Python.
+Python 3 is required to build and run tests written in Python.
 Sphynx is required to build documentation.
-For more information/examples see build scripts in *ci* directory.
+For more information/examples see build scripts in the *ci* directory.

 ### Component readmes